Version: Unity 6.0 (6000.0)

 Git URL You can distribute a link to your Git repository, using one of the supported protocols.
 Then users can install your package using its Git URL, because the Unity Package Manager can fetch packages from Git repository hosting services like GitHub and GitLab.

-Scoped Registry You can set up a package registry server to host your package and then publish it to that registry.
+Scoped registry You can set up a package registry server to host your package and then publish it to that registry.
 For more information, refer to Host a scoped registry.

 Your package’s consumers can then configure their project settings to Use a scoped registry to fetch your custom packages from your package registry.

-Pack and sign your package
+• Tarball or scoped registry: Pack and sign your package.

 Additional resources